orangain/ktast/README.md

 """.trimIndent()
 // Call the parser with the code val file = Parser.parseFile(code)
-// The file var is now a ktast.ast.Node.File that is used in future examples...
+// The file var is now a ktast.ast.Node.KotlinFile that is used in future examples...
 ```

 The `file` variable has the full AST.
 Note, if you want to parse with blank line and comment information, you can create